openservicebrokerapi/servicebroker/spec.md

   perform the desired actions without direct prompting from the Application.

 - *Service Binding*: Represents the request to use a Service Instance.
-As part of this request there might be a reference to the entity that will use the Service Instance.
+As part of this request there might be a reference to the entity, also known as the Application, that will use the Service Instance.
 Service Bindings will often contain the credentials that can then be used to communicate with the Service Instance.

 - *Service Broker*: Service Brokers manage the lifecycle of Services.
 Platforms interact with Service Brokers to provision, and manage, Service Instances